karstb/WAXS_dynamic_cracktip_scan/README.md

    Strain is not being recorded because tensile machine did not have this option.
 To overcome this problem, two metal fingers are mounted on the tensile machine that produce shadows on the X-ray detector, from the position of which the strain (nominal strain, elongation) can be computed.
          </li>
     <li>
-   This script does the complete data processing from the raw data to the final animated gif.
+   This script does the complete data processing from the raw data to the final animated gif showing the local relative degree of crystallinity around a crack tip while being cycled.
     </li>
    </ul>
 Example two-dimensional diffraction data file with shadows:<br>